What Are The Standard Working Hours In Panama?

 Rest Periods And Breaks In Panama

-Employees in Panama typically work up to 8 hours per day and 48 hours per week for daytime schedules, with lower limits for night and mixed shifts, and rest periods and breaks are designed to protect health and safety within these limits.
-As an employer, you must integrate meal breaks, daily rest between shifts, and weekly rest days into your scheduling so that employees can recover adequately from their working time and you remain compliant with statutory requirements.
+In Panama, employees typically work up to 8 hours per day and 48 hours per week on daytime schedules, with lower weekly limits for night and mixed shifts, and rest periods and breaks are designed to protect health within these limits.
+Meal breaks must interrupt the working day once a minimum number of hours has been worked, and daily and weekly rest periods must be respected regardless of workload.
+As an employer, you must plan rosters so that these breaks are actually taken and not just recorded on paper.

 Disclaimer